InfrastructureAsCode-ch/nornir_conditional_runner/README.md

 print(result)
 ```
 ### Host Example
-Hosts can define custom groups in their data dictionary using the `conditional_group_key` provided to the runner.
+Hosts can define custom groups in their data dictionary using the `conditional_group_key` provided in the runner options.
 The runner will use these groups to enforce the `group_limits`.

 ```yaml
 host1: